kth-step/HolBA/CONTRIBUTING.md

   - `snake_case` (e.g. `bir_number_of_mem_splits_def`)

-# Branch policy
+## Branch policy

-## `master` branch
+### `master` branch

 `master` is the branch where every feature is available, but not necessarily finalized:
- - Can cheat, but has to be avoided (TODO: if a check is present as CI test, maintain its exception list)
+ - Can cheat, but has to be avoided (cheats are reported by the CI in Pull Requests)
+   - You must explicitely say why you cheated if it's not too obvious
  - Code should not be be commented out
  - Our Travis CI must pass
    - **Holmake must work** (i.e. must correctly compile)